 Understand Your Purpose

-Have you ever found yourself reading a story that you’re really into, you just keep reading page after page, unable to put it down and then all of a sudden something happens that completely pulls you out if it?
+Have you ever found yourself reading a story that you’re really into, one where you just keep reading page after page, unable to put it down, and then all of a sudden something happens that completely pulls you out of it?
 It makes you yell “What?!” and not in a good way.

 In most cases like these, the reason behind them is that the writer lacked a solid understanding of the purpose and direction of the story.